Phala-Network/lensapi-oracle-consumer-contract/src/README.md

 <details>
   <summary>Expected error if <code>.env</code> not configured.</summary>

-    ➜  example yarn hardhat test                                                                                                       ~/Projects/Phala/example
+    yarn hardhat test
-    yarn run v1.22.18
+    # yarn run v1.22.18
-    $ /Users/hashwarlock/Projects/Phala/example/node_modules/.bin/hardhat test
-    Error HH8: There's one or more errors in your config file:
+    # Error HH8: There's one or more errors in your config file:

-      * Invalid value undefined for HardhatConfig.networks.polygon.url - Expected a value of type string.
+    #  * Invalid value undefined for HardhatConfig.networks.polygon.url - Expected a value of type string.
-      * Invalid value undefined for HardhatConfig.networks.mumbai.url - Expected a value of type string.
+    #  * Invalid value undefined for HardhatConfig.networks.mumbai.url - Expected a value of type string.

-    To learn more about Hardhat's configuration, please go to https://hardhat.org/config/
+    # To learn more about Hardhat's configuration, please go to https://hardhat.org/config/

-    For more info go to https://hardhat.org/HH8 or run Hardhat with --show-stack-traces error Command failed with exit code 1. info Visit https://yarnpkg.com/en/docs/cli/run for documentation about this command.
+    # For more info go to https://hardhat.org/HH8 or run Hardhat with --show-stack-traces
+    # error Command failed with exit code 1.
+    # info Visit https://yarnpkg.com/en/docs/cli/run for documentation about this command.
 </details>

 ```bash